sambaranb/updated-BSEv2/README_NEWv2.txt

 >=0: common envelope evolution is allowed for Hertzsprung-gap donors (BSE default; 'optimistic CE')
 < 0: CE evolution is disallowed for HG-gap donors ('pessimistic CE')

+Notes:

+The parameters wconst, edflag, and wrflag (see above) are available in SSE as well, see the read statements in 'sse.f'.
+With wrflag enabled (see above) in SSE, it is possible to experiment with input highly spinning HeMS stars (stellar type 7) that will potentially evolve into 'spun-up' BHs.

+The summary output in BSE now also prints the angular frequencies (the 'opsin' values) for both members.
+However, when a member is a BH, its Kerr parameter (dimensionless spin) is printed instead.
+The same goes for the detailed evolutionary data output.

 Please report any bugs.
 Suggestions are most welcome.

 Have fun!